ivanceras/rust-vim-setup/VIM_Notes.md

     CTRL-w q  		Quit a window
     CTRL-w v  		Split windows vertically
-    CTRL-w x  		Swap the current window with the next one
+    CTRL-w x  		Swap the current window with the next one :e#                 Open previous file
+    CTRL-^              Edit the alternate file.
+Mostly the alternate file is the previously edited file.
+This is a quick way to toggle between two files.
+It is equivalent to ":e#", except that it also works when there is no file name.

 ### Moving the cursor in between windows
     CTRL-w h  		Move cursor left to the current window